aashay15/Data-Science-Portfolio/README.md

 ## Machine Learning :
    * [Diabetes Outcome Prediction](https://github.com/aashay15/Diabetes-Outcome-Prediction) : (Binary Classification Problem) Basic Data analysis of diabetes patients and predicting based on the provided features wether a person is detected with diabetes or not.
    * [Housing Prices Prediction](https://github.com/aashay15/Housing-Data-Analysis/blob/master/Housing-Data-Analysis.md) : (Regression Problem) Performed few visualisation methods to understand how house prices are affected and based on visualisation developed some prediction models and compared them for accuracy.
-   * [Titanic Data EDA & Prediction](https://www.kaggle.com/sharmaaashay/titanic-eda-prediction-top-4) : (Classification Problem) The Hello World of Data Science, but here I tried to implement more advanced models like RandomForest and XGBoost.
+   * [Titanic Data EDA & Prediction Top 4% Kaggle](https://www.kaggle.com/sharmaaashay/titanic-eda-prediction-top-4) : (Classification Problem) The Hello World of Data Science, but here I tried to implement more advanced models like RandomForest and XGBoost.
    * [NLP Capstone Project](https://github.com/aashay15/DS-Capstone) : (NLP Prediction Problem) Predicting the next word based on the user input.

 ## Exploratory Data Analysis :